-- 3.3.1 We have evaluated this as: medium impact, medium likelihood. - 3.3.2 We offer our students the opportunity to study abroad with different higher education providers.
+- We have evaluated this as: medium impact, medium likelihood. - As future global leaders we offer our students the opportunity to study abroad with different higher education providers.
 However, depending on the destination country, this may not be possible.
 For example, restrictions put in place by a relevant government may prevent travel into the destination country.
-This means that we may not be able to arrange for study abroad in a specific country. - 3.3.3 To reduce the impact of travel restrictions affecting study abroad placements offered by partner organisations, we work globally with a range of higher education providers.
+This means that we may not be able to arrange for study abroad in a specific country. - To reduce the impact of travel restrictions affecting study abroad placements offered by partner organisations, we work globally with a range of higher education providers.
 This means that we are able to identify alternative destinations so that the opportunity for study abroad is not lost.
-If a study abroad opportunity is interrupted once it has begun, we will follow relevant advice (including that of the relevant government) and, as necessary, take action to repatriate students before looking for alternative opportunities for continuation.

-3.3.4 To reduce the likelihood of us being unable to offer study abroad our International Partnerships and Quality Office teams check government information related to travel restrictions.
-If study abroad in a specific country is no longer possible before a student begins travelling, we would work to find a suitable alternative destination.
+If a study abroad opportunity is interrupted once it has begun, we will follow relevant advice (including that of the relevant government) and, as necessary take action to repatriate students before looking for alternative opportunities for continuation. - To reduce the likelihood of us being unable to offer study abroad our International Partnerships, and Quality Office teams check government information related to travel restrictions.
+If study abroad in a specific country is no longer possible, before a student begins travelling, we would work to find a suitable alternative destination.
 Our Major Incident Management team plan for circumstances where we urgently need to bring back a student already in a destination country on their study abroad.
 Therefore, although you may not be able to study abroad in your chosen destination, in most cases you will still be able to study abroad in an alternative country.

-3.4 Loss of access to academic placements
+4.4 Loss of access to academic placements

-- 3.4.1 We have evaluated this as: medium impact, medium likelihood. - 3.4.2 The close links we have with industry are a key feature of the courses we offer.
+- We have evaluated this as: medium impact, low likelihood. - The close links we have with industry are a key feature of the courses we offer.
 This involves having real-world ('authentic') assessments and learning opportunities, including assessed or academic placements.
-However, circumstances outside of our control mean that we may not be able to find suitable placement opportunities that would allow students to be assessed on their performance. - 3.4.3 To reduce the impact of not being able to offer an academic placement, a suitable alternative assessment will be available to make sure it is possible for you to continue your studies. - 3.4.4 To reduce the likelihood of not being able to offer an academic placement, we ask students to find their own opportunity.
+However, circumstances outside of our control mean that we may not be able to find suitable placement opportunities that would allow students to be assessed on their performance. - To reduce the impact of not being able to offer an academic placement, a suitable alternative assessment will be available to make sure it is possible for you to continue your studies. - To reduce the likelihood of not being able to offer an academic placement, we ask students to find their own opportunity.
 This means that you can build your understanding of what you need to look for in a potential placement provider to successfully pass the placement.
 By asking you to choose your placement provider you can make sure you find something that is relevant to you and your career plans.

-3.5 Partner institutions (excluding study abroad arrangements)
+4.5 Partner institutions (excluding study abroad arrangements)